MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M04_Lab1_Create_a_product_assortment.md

 1. Review the information in the dialog box, and then select **Yes**.

-1. The newly created product assortment will become available on the effective date.
+1. The newly created product assortment will become available on the selected **effective date**.